Diagnostic radiographers specialise in delivering high-quality imaging service that aids in the diagnosis of illnesses and injuries.

 Nursing is a highly-skilled and well-rounded profession with diverse responsibilities.
 There are exciting opportunities for nurses to develop their clinical skills to an advanced level, or move into nursing management, teaching or research.

-Medical social workers provide psychosocial assessment and support to patients and their families.
-They also develop discharge plans for patients that meet their post-hospitalisation needs and help them cope with financial, social, emotional and health issues.
+Medical social workers support patients and their families by providing psychosocial assessments, develop discharge plans that meet their post hospitalization needs, and help them cope with financial, social, emotional and health issues.

 Occupational therapists design and implement activities to ensure maximum recovery and achieve optimal independence for patients who are physically impaired or who have lost their ability to perform daily tasks.

-Pharmacists dispense and counsel patients on their medications, manage the procurement of drugs and provide advice on the uses
+Pharmacists dispense and counsel patients on the uses and effects of their medications, as well as manage the procurement of drugs.

 Podiatrists diagnose and treat conditions of the feet and lower limbs such as bone and joint disorders as well as heel and arch ailments.

 Radiation therapists use state-of-the-art computerised equipment to accurately administer the prescribed radiation dosage on cancer patients.

 Respiratory therapists plan, evaluate and integrate cardiac and pulmonary care for patients suffering from respiratory conditions such as asthma or lung cancer.